valmg11/Biotivity/README.md

 Welcome to Biotivity!

 To access the demo, download the files that are in the "main" branch.
+Do this by:
+- Pressing on the green "code" button on this homepage.
+- Download as zip file.

-Then, unzip the file contents.
+Then, unzip/extract the file contents.

 Open the "pages" directory, and open the index.html.